This article helps you sort through organic treatments and home remedies for plant diseases.

 Treating Rust Plant Disease

 Watering early in the morning gives the plants time to dry off during the day.
-Also, all debris from between the plants must be cleared away.
+Also, all debris between the plants must be cleared away.

 Following the baking soda recipe above, you can also make a cheap, organic fungicide.